Pinpointe Web Analysis

 Industrial PPE: What Must Employers Provide?

-• Employers must conduct a “hazard assessment” to identify potential risks to employee health and safety.
+• Employers must conduct a “hazard assessment” to identify potential risks to employee health and workplace safety.
 This is stated clearly in OSHA’s general-industry standard 1910.132(d)(1).

 • If they uncover workplace hazards, employers must identify the types of PPE that will reduce the risk of injury.
 (Per standard 1910.132(d)(1)(i)).
+That may be eye and face protection, respiratory protection, hearing protection, specialized fall protection equipment, or other types of equipment; whatever it is, the PPE must protect against a particular workplace hazard.

 • It’s not enough just to provide industrial PPE.
 Employers must also train employees on how to effectively use these items, as stated in the standards under section 1910.132(f).
 They must teach employees when to use PPE; which PPE to use; how to put on, wear, adjust, and remove the PPE; any limitations inherent in the PPE; and, finally, how to maintain the items for long-term effectiveness.
+Training is essential for minimizing the risk of PPE non-compliance.

 All this said, there are some cases in which employers are not required to pay for certain items that fall under the definition of industrial PPE.